 Create a Facebook or Instagram biography for a researcher or participant in a key or core study, include key information about them such as their likes and dislikes, possible friends, types of posts they’d share – remember to stay true to what we know about the study.

-Some of these materials can already be found under the past events tab on the CPD website.
+All these materials can already be found under the past events tab on the professional development website (CPD).
 The exam feedback for 2019 CPD materials is available on Interchange alongside the Mock Marking workshop materials too.

-Alongside OCR blogs, there are other teacher blogs you can look at that can inspire you with ideas such as Psychology Rocks or podcasts such as the BBC's All in the Mind for your students to listen to.
+Alongside our blogs, there are other teacher blogs that can inspire you with ideas such as Psychology Rocks or podcasts such as the BBC’s All in the Mind for your students to listen to.

-As you already know these two-year groups will not sit exams in summer 2020, however, you can still support your Year 11 and your Year 13 students who may potentially go on to study A Level Psychology or a university degree in psychology next year.
+As you already know these two-year groups will not sit exams in summer 2021.
+However, you can still support your Year 11 and your Year 13 students who may potentially go on to study psychology at A Level Psychology or university next year.

 Both A Level and GCSE students could do mini practical research investigations from home.
 We have the handbook guide to practical investigations to help.

-Students could do investigations on family members - can different types of music lead to different physiological responses?
+Students could do investigations on family members.
+Examples could be - can different types of music lead to different physiological responses?
 Measuring the heart rates of participants in response to various types of music to see if there is a clear difference.
 Or do action films cause people to eat more popcorn and candy during a movie?
 The BPS has created a guide on how to carry out practical work during Covid–19.
 Very well mind has pulled together resources and support for this type of investigation.